rohithrajv007/CHAMPIONS-GROUP-INTERNSHIP-ASSIGNMENT-PROJECT-/README.md

 Our tool evaluates both situations:
 - **If the certificate is listed** → we output 100% certainty.
-- **If the certificate is not listed** → we compute a similarity measure between the user’s skill/work profile and those of known certified users.
+- **If the certificate is not listed** → we compute a similarity measure between the user’s skill/work profile and those of known certified users, filtering to only relevant AWS ML skills to improve scoring accuracy.

 ---